olivermichel/olivermichel.github.io/pages/publications.md

 ## Conference, Workshop, and Journal Publications

+* Marcelo Abranches, Oliver Michel, Eric Keller. "**Getting back what was lost in the era of high-speed software packet processing**".
+To appear in *Proceedings of the 21st ACM Workshop on Hot Topics in Networks* (HotNets '22), Austin, TX, USA, 2022
 * Oliver Michel, Satadal Sengupta, Hyojoon Kim, Ravi Netravali, Jennifer Rexford. "**Enabling Passive Measurement of Zoom Performance in Production Networks**".
 To appear in *Proceedings of the 2022 ACM Internet Measurement Conference (IMC '22)*, Nice, France, 2022